 The World Bank's Doing Business (DB) dataset can be considered a law and policy source as it measures business regulations on several topics including starting a business, getting electricity, getting credit, paying taxes, enforcing contracts, dealing with construction permits, registering property, protecting minority investors, trading across boards and resolving insolvency.
-Since 2015, Doing Business has progressively included in its framework gender elements to account for the different obstacles women encounter in doing business.
+Since 2015, Doing Business has progressively included gender elements into its framework to account for the different obstacles women encounter in doing business.